Using Golden Percentage in Dentistry for Ideal Tooth Proportions

 Figure 1: Examples of the golden percentage applied in architecture, nature, and engineering designs.

-The application of golden ratio in dentistry is based upon the apparent mesiodistal width of the anterior teeth as viewed from the frontal aspect.
+The application of the golden ratio in dentistry is based upon the apparent mesiodistal width of the anterior teeth as viewed from the frontal aspect.
 As much as the golden percentage has a place in dentistry, it is not universally accepted as a definitive and measurable dimension to be utilized concretely.

 Figure 2: A pleasing smile.